Climate of India: Montane

 The southern slopes of the western Himalayas, well-exposed to the monsoon, get heavy rainfall.
 Areas situated at elevations of 1,070–2,290 metres (3,510–7,510 ft) receive the heaviest rainfall, which decreases rapidly at elevations above 2290 m.
-Most precipitation occurs as snowfall during the late winter and spring months .The Himalayas experience their heaviest snowfall between December and February and at elevations above 1500 m.
+Most precipitation occurs as snowfall during the late winter and spring months.
+The Himalayas experience their heaviest snowfall between December and February and at elevations above 1500 m.
 Snowfall increases with elevation by up to several dozen millimetres per 100 metre (~2 in; 330 ft) increase.
 Elevations above 6000 m never experience rain; all precipitation falls as snow.

+Seasons

 The India Meteorological Department (IMD) designates four climatological seasons: